 Presenters and session leads will play a central role in developing the event and have their ticket costs refunded.
 Session ideas that also include voices from the field and these cross-cutting themes will be at an advantage:

 - Gender equity

 - Private sector engagement

 - Fragile and conflict environments

 - Monitoring, evaluation, research and learning

-Please sign up to present or register to attend ICTforAg 2017 to examine these trends with an exciting mix of educational keynotes, lightning talks, and group breakouts, including an evening reception to foster needed networking across sectors.
+Please register to attend ICTforAg 2017 to examine these trends with an exciting mix of educational keynotes, lightning talks, and group breakouts, including an evening reception to foster needed networking across sectors.

 We are charging a modest fee to better allocate seats and we expect to sell out quickly again this year, so buy your tickets or demo tables now.
 Event proceeds will be used to cover event costs and to offer travel stipends for select participants implementing ICTforAg activities in developing countries.